apache/distributedlog/docs/admin_guide/monitoring.rst

 Metrics
 ~~~~~~~

-Check the :doc:`../references/metrics` reference page for the metrics exposed by DistributedLog.
+Check the Metrics_ reference page for the metrics exposed by DistributedLog.

+.. _Metrics: ../user_guide/references/metrics